 - 79 Presumably, there is some policy rationale behind the "five children under the age of 10" limit for unlicensed care established by the Day Nurseries Act.
 However, Ministry officials were unable to offer us an explanation for it.
 Just prior to 1971, the maximum number of children allowed in informal care arrangements was three under age 10.
-From 1960 to 1969, it had been three under age 7. - 80 As the accompanying chart demonstrates, Ontario is one of Canada's most lenient jurisdictions in this area.
+From 1960 to 1969, it had been three under age 7. - As the accompanying chart demonstrates, Ontario is one of Canada's most 80 lenient jurisdictions in this area.
 Most include the caregiver's own young children when counting up to the limit for licensing, while seven have additional restrictions based on age.
-For example, in New Brunswick, a caregiver can only look after two infants or four children aged 2-5. - 81 In Ontario, unlicensed caregivers can legally look after well over five children, since their own children are not counted, and special rules apply to children of "common parentage."
+For example, in New Brunswick, a caregiver can only look after two infants or four children aged 2-5. - In Ontario, unlicensed caregivers can legally look after well over five children, 81 since their own children are not counted, and special rules apply to children of "common parentage."

-20 s 21(1).

-21 s 21(2).
+s 21(2).

+&lt;sup>20 s 21(1).

-22 RSO 1990, c P.33.
+&lt;sup>22 RSO 1990, c P.33.

-23 See, for example, s 158.
+&lt;sup>23 See, for example, s 158.

-24 s 76(1).
+&lt;sup>24 s 76(1).

-25 s 19.